Federation of Australia: Federal Council of Australasia

 As a result, a Federal Council of Australasia was formed, to represent the affairs of the colonies in their relations with the South Pacific islands.
 New South Wales and New Zealand did not join.
 The self-governing colonies of Queensland, Tasmania and Victoria, as well as the Crown Colonies of Western Australia and Fiji, became involved.
 South Australia was briefly a member between 1888 and 1890.
-The Federal Council had powers to legislate directly upon certain matters, and did so to effect the mutual recognition of naturalisations by colonies, to regulate labour standards in the employment of Pacific Island labour in fisheries, and to enable a legal suit to be "served" outside the colony in which it was issued, "a power valuable in matters ranging from absconding debtors to divorce proceedings".
+The Federal Council had powers to legislate directly upon certain matters, and did so to effect the mutual recognition of naturalisations by colonies, to regulate labour standards in the employment of Pacific Island labour in fisheries, and to enable a legal suit to be served outside the colony in which it was issued, "a power valuable in matters ranging from absconding debtors to divorce proceedings".
 But the Council did not have a permanent secretariat, executive powers, or any revenue of its own.
 Furthermore, the absence of the powerful colony of New South Wales weakened its representative value.

 Nevertheless, it was the first major form of inter-colonial co-operation.
 It provided an opportunity for Federalists from around the country to meet and exchange ideas.
 The means by which the Council was established endorsed the continuing role that the Imperial Parliament would have in the development of Australia's constitutional structure.
-In terms of the Federal Council of Australia Act, the Australian drafters established a number of powers dealing with their "common interest" which would later be replicated in the Australian Constitution, especially section 51.
+In terms of the Federal Council of Australia Act, the Australian drafters established a number of powers dealing with their common interests which would later be replicated in the Australian Constitution, especially section 51.